Greece › Mykonos › Hotels › Bluetopia Suites Review

 - Ages: Bluetopia Suites is an all-ages property.
 Guests tend to be couples, some with babies in tow, but rarely do families of 4 or more stay here.

-- Beach: The nearest sandy beach is at the Old Port, about 12 minutes’ walk (950m) from the hotel.
+- Beach: The nearest sandy beach is at the Old Port, about 12 minutes’ walk (1 km) from the hotel.
 There is a lifeguard here, but there are no sun loungers or beach services.
-The best organized beach nearby is at Ornos, 3km (8-minute drive) away.
+The best organized beach nearby is at Ornos, 3 km away.
 This is a popular beach with golden sand, clear water, and plenty of beach clubs.
-Ornos Beach and several other great beaches (Platys Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika near the hotel.
+Ornos Beach and several other great beaches (Platis Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika near the hotel.

 - View: 4 suites offer sweeping sea, sunset, and windmill views from their overwater balconies.
 1 suite faces toward Paraportiani Church and the village.